LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/contextAPIWrapper.md

 2. Click **Edit Account** in the upper-right corner.
 3. If necessary, click **More Settings** to show additional settings.
 4. Beside **Enable Context API**, click the slider to turn it on, i.e., enable the setting.
-5. Select one of the following for retrieving the necessary Maven credentials:
+5. Select one of the following for retrieving the necessary Conversation Orchestrator credentials:
     * **Use LiveEngage Site Id** (Only available for LivePerson accounts.)
     * **Use Conversation Builder Account Id** (This is your organization ID.)
 6. Enter the ID for your selection in step 5.